tjw-lint/eslint-config-tjw-jsdoc/README.md

  * object is either a string, or removed.
  *
  * @param  {OPTIONS} options  User's options
- * @param  {string}  key      The key within the OS object to be validated as an optional string
+ * @param  {string}  key      The key on the user's options object to be validated as an optional string
  * @return {OPTIONS}          Validated or mutated user options */ function validateOptionalString (options, key) {